mani-bairu/Movies_lib/README.md

 7. Run the Python Project

+8. =>Navigate to this URL: http://127.0.0.1:8000/addmovie/ to access movies and obtain the movie list according to the movie rating
+   =>You can access the update page by clicking the update button for the specified movie or

 That's it!
 You've successfully cloned the Python project from the Git repository to your local machine and run it.